ScriptyShake/Inverse-Kinematics-Blog/index.md

 ### Implementation

-Here is my implementation of the CCD Algorithm in C++:
+Here is my implementation of the CCD Algorithm in C++ based on the pseudo-code:
 ```cpp
 void CcdIk::CCDSolve(bee::Transform& target, int leg_index)
 {